-The empirical results of Gunawan et al. (2023) developed the RADEC learning model that integrates literacy and numeracy through teacher professional development training, which shows an increase in teachers' ability to design literacy and numeracy-based learning effectively.
-In addition, Ginanjar et al. (2024) successfully implemented an integrative learning model based on Islamic values from the Al-Qur'an and Hadith which showed its effectiveness in improving student character.
-Tyaningsih et al. (2023) also highlights the effectiveness of the Project-Based Learning model in improving students' numeracy literacy skills through lesson study practices in schools.
+The empirical results of Gunawan et al. (2023) developed the RADEC learning model that integrates literacy and numeracy through teacher professional development training, which shows an increase in teachers' ability to design literacy and numeracyrespectively.
+In addition, Ginanjar et al. (2024) successfully implemented an integrative learning model based on Islamic values from the Al-Qur'an and Hadith which showed is effectiveness in improving student character.
+Tyaningsih et al. (2023) also highlights the effectiveness of the Project-Based Learning model in improving students' numeracy literacy skills through the study practices in schools.